why Virgin Galactic Holdings Inc. [SPCE] is a Good Choice for Investors After New Price Target of $28.91

 Morgan Stanley have made an estimate for Virgin Galactic Holdings Inc. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on October 19, 2021.
 While these analysts kept the previous recommendation, UBS dropped their target price from $26 to $15.
 The new note on the price target was released on October 18, 2021, representing the official price target for Virgin Galactic Holdings Inc. stock.
 Previously, the target price had yet another raise to $33, while Jefferies analysts kept a Buy rating on SPCE stock.
 On August 12, 2021, analysts decreased their price target for SPCE shares from 33 to 30.

-Virgin Galactic Holdings Inc. [SPCE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.62.
-With this latest performance, SPCE shares dropped by -19.97% in over the last four-week period, additionally sinking by -14.76% over the last 6 months – not to mention a rise of 4.70% in the past year of trading.
+Virgin Galactic Holdings Inc. [SPCE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.63.
+With this latest performance, SPCE shares dropped by -25.89% in over the last four-week period, additionally sinking by -6.90% over the last 6 months – not to mention a rise of 3.14% in the past year of trading.

 >> 7 Top Picks for the Post-Pandemic Economy <<

-170 institutional holders increased their position in Virgin Galactic Holdings Inc. [NYSE:SPCE] by around 15,819,399 shares.
-Additionally, 146 investors decreased positions by around 10,310,064 shares, while 56 investors held positions by with 28,902,622 shares.
-The mentioned changes placed institutional holdings at 55,032,085 shares, according to the latest SEC report filing.
-SPCE stock had 77 new institutional investments in for a total of 3,961,421 shares, while 64 institutional investors sold positions of 6,417,409 shares during the same period.
+Positions in Virgin Galactic Holdings Inc. stocks held by institutional investors increased at the end of November and at the time of the November reporting period, where 171 institutional holders increased their position in Virgin Galactic Holdings Inc. [NYSE:SPCE] by around 15,493,034 shares.
+Additionally, 139 investors decreased positions by around 10,529,165 shares, while 59 investors held positions by with 28,713,762 shares.
+The mentioned changes placed institutional holdings at 54,735,961 shares, according to the latest SEC report filing.
+SPCE stock had 76 new institutional investments in for a total of 3,688,420 shares, while 62 institutional investors sold positions of 6,598,667 shares during the same period.